diegolamanno/diegolamanno/README.md

 📌 Toronto

-- 😄 Pronouns: he/him
+- 🔭 ~Software engineer~  Engineering Manager
-- 🔭 Working at [ecobee](https://github.com/ecobee) in their GraphQL API and integrations.
+- 🗺️ At [ecobee](https://github.com/ecobee) in their GraphQL API and integrations.
 - 🌱 I’m currently learning GOLang and 日本語